 Deliverables:

-7 min recorded presentation with the link posted on this Google Doc:
+7 min recorded presentation with the link posted on this Google Doc (assume the audience is a technical audience of vintners):

 https://docs.google.com/document/d/16McabKpyhpx0U-bUsEmJqWny-SQ0Bc3kgqG_sC5j3_E/edit?usp=sharing

 Predicted quality for wines test set.
 This should be in CSV format and should have two columns: ID and quality.